amitjavilaventura/ATACseq-snakemake/README.md

 # Pasini's lab ATAC-seq pipeline for Snakemake

+**README FILE TO UPDATE**

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.4.3-brightgreen.svg)](https://snakemake.bitbucket.io)

 Developers: [amitjavilaventura](https://github.com/amitjavilaventura) & [dfernandezperez](https://github.com/dfernandezperez)

 Snakemake-based ATAC-seq pipeline to be run in our PBS-based HPC using singularity containers.
-The singularity image that is used to run this pipeline is created from [this](https://github.com/dfernandezperez/Docker/blob/master/ChIP-seq/Dockerfile) docker container.
+The singularity image that is used to run this pipeline is based in [this](https://github.com/amitjavilaventura/Dockerfiles/blob/main/atacseq_snakemake/Dockerfile) docker container.

 Many features from this pipeline have been retrieved from or are based in [*deferernandezperez*'s ChIPseq pipeline for Snakemake](https://github.com/dfernandezperez/ChIPseq-snakemake/tree/development), so if you have some doubts that are not solved in this readme file or in the comments within the code, you may find the solutions in th